- This event has passed.

 “Peter gives light to this place, gives light to the universal church and the world with his humanity, which little by little began to shine with divine light, divine love,” the cardinal said.

 “He tells us, ‘Look, there is a path.
 I encountered the love of Jesus, who looked deep inside me, and my life was transformed,’” Cardinal Gambetti said.

-Jesus had told Peter, “You are Peter, and upon this rock, I will build my church,” and despite challenges and opposition and human foibles, the cardinal said, the church stands around St. Peter embracing the world and all its people as brothers and sisters.
+Jesus had told Peter, “You are Peter, and upon this rock I will build my church,” and despite challenges and opposition and human foibles, the cardinal said, the church stands around St. Peter embracing the world and all its peoples as brothers and sisters.